Understand Impact of Changes in EO Sterilization

 Are you up-to-date on the current state of changes in ethylene oxide (EtO or EO) sterilization?
 A recent requirement to lower EO gas concentration in EO cycles may have several consequences.
 This could impact timelines for requalification of EO cycles and force a new validation at lower gas concentrations, development of new cycles, and costs of EO sterilization changes.
 Being informed about the latest developments is also important for the success of your medical device process validation.

-In February 2019, the Illinois EPA closed a large EO sterilization facility, located in Willowbrook, Illinois, and at this time it appears it will not reopen.
-The closure and new mandates to lower emissions spurred product shortages for medical devices across the country.
+In February 2019, the U.S. Environmental Protection Agency (EPA) closed a large EO sterilization facility in Illinois.
+The closure and new mandates to lower emissions resulted in some product shortages of EtO sterilization medical devices.
 The COVID-19 pandemic, which increased demand for many medical devices, further impacted the supply chain in the U.S.

 Continue reading to learn more about:

 - The future of EO sterilization

 - How you can easily stay informed about new EO validation mandates

 EO is the Go-To Sterilization Method for Medical Devices.
 Is it Right for You?